-Some people with OSAS find that they get up to pass urine frequently during the night.
-Less common symptoms also include night sweats and reduced sex drive.
+Some people with sleep apnoea find that they get up to pass urine frequently during the night.
+Less common sleep apnoea symptoms also include night sweats and reduced sex drive.

-People with untreated OSAS also have an increased risk of developing high blood pressure.
+People with untreated sleep apnoea also have an increased risk of developing high blood pressure.
 Having high blood pressure can increase your risk of having a heart attack or a stroke.
-People with untreated OSAS may also have an increased risk of developing problems with blood sugar regulation and type 2 diabetes.
+People with untreated sleep apnoea may also have an increased risk of developing problems with blood sugar regulation and type 2 diabetes.

 Epworth Sleepiness Scale

 If you have daytime tiredness, sometimes a questionnaire is used to measure where you are on the Epworth Sleepiness Scale.
 This helps to gauge the level of sleepiness that you feel during the daytime.
-A high score indicates that you may have a sleeping disorder such as OSAS.
+A high score indicates that you may have a sleeping disorder such as sleep apnoea.

-If you have symptoms that suggest OSAS, or a high score on the Epworth Sleepiness Scale, your GP may refer you to a specialist for tests.
+If you have symptoms that suggest obstructive sleep apnoea syndrome, or a high score on the Epworth Sleepiness Scale, your GP may refer you to a specialist for tests.
 There are various types of test that can be done whilst you sleep.
 The ones done may be determined by local policies and availability of equipment.
 For example:

 - By using a probe placed under your nose, your airflow may be measured whilst you sleep.